IRS Form 1098-T

 Updating your SSN or ITIN

-To update your campus records with your correct SSN or ITIN, please complete the IRS W-9s Form and submit it to the Admissions & Records office, LH-114B.
+To update your campus records with your correct SSN or ITIN, please complete the IRS W-9s Form and submit it to the Registration & Records office, LH-114B.
 Failure to comply with this requirement may result in a $50 penalty to you, assessed on each incorrect document by the Internal Revenue Service under Code § 6723.

 Completed IRS W-9S Forms should not be emailed, put in a drop box, or sent via U.S. Postal mail.